ccoquide/unbiased-von-pr/README.md

 ### Structure of output files

-Table of links : The two first rows are respectivly `number of nodes` and `number of links`.
-Then for each following row, we have 3 column, the first is related to the source node's ID, the second one is for the target node's ID, and the third column encodes the link weight.
+Table of links :

+       N_nodes
+       N_links
+       S1 T1 W1
+       S2 T2 W2
+       ...

+Where `N_nodes` and `N_links` are the number of nodes and links, `SX` is the source node ID for the X-th link, and `TX` the corresponding target node's ID and the weight of this link is `WX`.
 For the i-th node (from the top) present in the list of nodes (file with `.titles` extension), its ID is simply `i`.
 As such, the entry `1 2 0.5` in the table of links means that a link going from the 1st node of the list of nodes to the second one of the same list, exists and has a weight of `0.5`.

+PageRank files :

+      1 PR1 n1 N1
+      2 PR2 n2 N2
+      3 PR3 n3 N3
+      ...

-PageRank files : Each row is formated as the following, Rank (noted K in the file header), PageRank value (PR), Node's ID (int) and Node label (tuple of ints).
+Where thirs element of each lin (1,2, ...) is the rank, `PRX` is the PageRank value related to the item ranked `X` with the corresponding PageRank model, `nX` is the node's ID (int) and `NX` the node label (tuple of ints).